All Episodes

 dan friesen

-This has to do with Hortman's recent vote for SSFH1, a bill that would strip undocumented people over the age of 18 from being eligible for participation in Minnesota care.
+a bill that would strip undocumented people over the age of eighteen for being eligible for participation in Minnesota care.

-To give a little background context on this, Minnesota's legislature had been in the process of trying to pass a two-year budget, and in May they announced that they had reached an agreement.
+To give a little background context on this, Minnesota's legislature had been in the process of trying to pass a two year budget, and in May they announced that they had reached an agreement.

-Part of that agreement was the cutting of Minnesota care access for the undocumented immigrants, but this budget agreement doesn't just become law because the party leaders, they all agreed on it.
+Part of that agreement was the cutting of Minnesota care access for the undocumented immigrants, but this budget agreement doesn't just become law because the party leaders they all agreed on it.

-In Minnesota, the members of the state House and Senate don't vote on the full budget as a yes or no bill, like one thing.
+In Minnesota, the members of the State House and Senate don't vote on the full budget as a yes or no bill, like one thing.

 They vote on each piece individually.